IfiemiE/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(10) copying/setting one file permission to another's (11) permission to subdirectories only - dir exclusively' (12) creating a directory with a specified permission in octet mode
+(10) copying/setting one file permission to another's (11) permission to subdirectories only - dir exclusively' (12) creating a directory with a specified permission in octet mode (13) changing the group ownership of a file